candango/automatoes/README.md

 d0bd2c4957537572ffb7150a7dc89e61f44f9ab603b75be481118e37ec5a6163  -
 ```

-Storing meta files at <working directory>/orders directory will let you
+Storing meta files at working_directory/orders directory will let you
 automate things better.
 Don't delete those files let Automatoes handle them for
 you.